| 10/2016 ||Bridgeman v. District Attorney for the Suffolk District |

 R.E.B.A. v.
 N.R.E.I.S.

-The BBA’s amicus brief, drafted by Jonathan Albano, a partner at Bingham McCutchen, LLP, emphasizes that the BBA does not seek to be heard on whether NREIS actually engaged in the unauthorized practice of law or whether prohibiting NREIS from conducting its business in Massachusett s would violate the Dormant Commerce Clause.
-Instead, the BBA’s brief focuses on the First Amendment rights of private parties, including bar associations, to file reasonably based claims for judicial relief without being held liable for damages or attorneys fees.
+The BBA’s amicus brief, drafted by Jonathan Albano (Morgan Lewis & Bockius LLP), emphasized that the BBA does not seek to be heard on whether NREIS actually engaged in the unauthorized practice of law or whether prohibiting NREIS from conducting its business in Massachusetts would violate the Dormant Commerce Clause.
+Instead, the BBA’s brief focused on the First Amendment rights of private parties, including bar associations, to file reasonably based claims for judicial relief without being held liable for damages or attorneys fees.

-The brief concludes that if the District Court’s judgment is upheld, private citizens who are granted standing by legislation to bring claims against private individuals but who fail to prevail on such claims would appear to face a similar risk of being held “state actors” responsible for attorneys fees awards.
+The brief concluded that if the District Court’s judgment was upheld, private citizens who are granted standing by legislation to bring claims against private individuals but who fail to prevail on such claims would appear to face a similar risk of being held “state actors” responsible for attorneys fees awards.

 Paul Sperounes v.
 Alfred P. Farese Jr.

 The BBA filed an amicus brief in the case of Paul Sperounes v.
-Alfred P. Farese, Jr., Trustree of ALPHFA Realty Trust, a Malden District Court case concerning whether a District Court has discretion to retain civil cases in excess of the statutory damages limit of $25,000.
-The brief is of the position that the conflict between different portions of the statute, and between the statute and the District Court’s own interpretation of the amendments, should be resolved so as to provide clarity to litigants.
+Alfred P. Farese, Jr., Trustree of ALPHFA Realty Trust, a Malden District Court case concerning whether a District Court had discretion to retain civil cases in excess of the statutory damages limit of $25,000.
+The brief took the position that the conflict between different portions of the statute, and between the statute and the District Court’s own interpretation of the amendments, should be resolved so as to provide clarity to litigants.
 Finding the limit to be jurisdictional, as opposed to procedural, provides greater clarity.
-However, whether the SJC finds that the $25,000 limit is jurisdictional or procedural, the SJC should provide guidance so that the District Court judges can determine which cases should be retained.
+However, whether the SJC found that the $25,000 limit is jurisdictional or procedural, the SJC should provide guidance so that the District Court judges could determine which cases should be retained.

 Bismullah v.
 Gates